PseudoLang-Software-Foundation/Pseudolang/readme.md

 [Pseudolang.md](Pseudolang.md) contains a full explanation of Pseudolang and features specific to PseudoLang.

 The **examples** folder contains multiple example files for Pseudolang.
-It is also wowrth checking `mod.rs`, as it contains various unit tests for Pseudolang.
+It is also worth checking `mod.rs`, as it contains various unit tests for Pseudolang.

 ## Todo